 POI Switchyard: Electricity from the substation will be routed immediately south to the POI switchyard.
 Two additional 70-foot h-frame takeoff structures within the southern interior of the POI switchyard will route overhead conductors to newly proposed transmission structures (see below; transmission structures) where the interconnection is completed.
-The total area of the POI switchyard is approximately 1.8 acres; sectional drawings of this switchyard can be reviewed in Plan 6B of Attachment 6 (Substation and POI Switchyard Plan & Profile Drawings and Lighting Plan) as well as in Exhibit 5.
-The appearance of the POI switchyard will generally be gray, and the control building's facade will be comprised of gray interlocking wall panels.
+The total area of the POI switchyard is approximately 1.8 acres; sectional drawings of this switchyard can be reviewed in Revised Plan 6B of Revised Attachment 6 (Substation and POI Switchyard Plan & Profile Drawings and Lighting Plan) as well as in Revised Exhibit 5.
+The appearance of the POI switchyard will generally be gray (galvanized steel), and the control building's facade will be comprised of a natural galvanized steel, white, or ANSI gray color.

 Transmission Structures: One generation tie (gen-tie) line and two transmission lines are proposed to facilitate interconnection from the Facility to the existing Marcy-New Scotland 345 kV transmission line.
 The gen-tie line will comprise of two new (gray) galvanized steel dead-end structures (135 feet in height) that will connect the substation to the POI switchyard over a span of 0.27 miles.
 From the POI switchyard, two transmission lines span 691 and 607 linear feet and connect to the existing Marcy-New Scotland 345 kV transmission line.
-Each transmission line will be comprised of two new galvanized steel structures (two at 195 feet, one at 180 feet, and one at 145 feet in height).
+Each transmission line will be comprised of four new dark brown or green weathered steel structures.

-One of the 195-foot structures will replace an existing (195-foot) steel transmission structure.
+The proposed western transmission line will consist of a 3-pole set (two poles at 200 feet, and one at 175 feet) which will replace an existing 190-foot H-frame.
+The second structure will comprise a new dead-end pole at 195 feet in height.
+The proposed eastern transmission line will contain one new 180-foot dead-end structure and a new 3-pole set (two poles at 145 feet and one at 120 feet).
 These transmission lines will each initiate from a 70-foot takeoff structure within the POI switchyard and terminate at the existing Marcy-New Scotland 345 kV transmission line.
-Plans and sections of the transmission structures and associated transmission lines are available in the Substation and POI Switchyard Plan & Profile Drawings and Lighting Plan (Plan 6B of Attachment 6 and Exhibit 5).
+Plans and sections of the transmission structures and associated transmission lines are available in the Substation and POI Switchyard Plan & Profile Drawings and Lighting Plan (Revised Plan 6B of Revised Attachment 6 and Revised Exhibit 5).